Call 020 7494 0118

-Employers across all sectors are falling foul of immigration compliance and facing allegations of employing illegal immigrants.
+Employers across all sectors may find themselves falling foul of immigration compliance and facing allegations of employing illegal immigrants.

-Under current immigration rules, employers operate under onerous duties for the prevention of illegal working.
+Under current immigration rules, employers operate under specific duties under the prevention of illegal working regime.
 Where employers are found to be in breach of their immigration compliance duties and are alleged to be employing illegal immigrants, they face serious Home Office penalties.

 The phrase ‘illegal immigrants’ is not confined to stowaways at UK ports.
 This term extends to anyone who has not been granted leave to enter or remain in the UK, irrespective of how or when they entered, and whether or not this was in a clandestine fashion.
 This includes those who have entered the UK legally, for example, on a short stay visa, but have subsequently overstayed.